supporting, developing and representing community groups,

 About Time To Live Funding

-The Scottish Government has made the Creative Breaks Fund available to help support and sustain carers (including young carers and kinship carers) through enabling better access to short breaks or respite care.
+The Scottish Government has made this funding available to help support and sustain carers (including young carers and kinship carers) through enabling better access to short breaks or respite care.
 The Fund will be used to help develop existing, new and innovative models of short breaks which will help to support current and future provision of short breaks and respite care.
 The funding is designed to support a 'preventative' approach to short break provision, recognising the importance of planned breaks in promoting good health and wellbeing for carers and those they care for.

 Time to Live Funding has the following aims: